"We Draculs have a right to be proud ... I am the last of my kind". - Dracula, from Bram Stoker's Dracula

 The Famous Dracula's Castle in the village of Bran

 Vlad Tepes' House in Sighisoara, now a cozy restaurant

 Snagov Monastery - the place where Vlad Tepes supposed to be buried after his assassination

 Borgo Pass in the Carpathians Mountains.

-Only pass because it is closed for restoration for 2020
+(Note: only photos from a distance because it is closed for restoration by 2022)

-Targoviste town with the 14th century Princely Court where Vlad Tepes ruled.
+Targoviste city with the 14th century Princely Court where Vlad Tepes ruled.